Infinite-L00pBaCk/Arduino-Beginner-Master-Hub-/projects/01_blinking_led/README.md

 ## 🧠 Code Explanation

-Let's break down exactly what the `01_blinking_led.ino` code is doing:
+Let's break down exactly what the `01_blinking_led.ino` code is doing:-

 - `const int LED_PIN = 13;`
   We create a constant variable to store our pin number.
 It's much easier to remember `LED_PIN` than the number 13.